 So, people interested in letting a property were told “Lettings?
 Let me connect you with Sandra, who has over 15 years’ experience letting properties in this area.”
 Customers who wanted more information about selling properties were told “Speak to Peter, our head of sales.
 He has over 20 years’ experience selling properties.
 I’ll put you through now.”
 This is designing a customer experience that is actually behaviour driven design that can boost your sales.

 People like to be consistent with the things they have previously said or done.
 If you did A, you are inclined to do A (and not B).
 This has to do with the fact that our brain is always looking to reduce our mental stress.
 And it’s less stressful for our brain to be consistent.
 Daniel Kahneman has explained in-depth how this works in our brain if you want to know more about this check out this post.

 How can you use this in influence people?
-If you can get someone to do, preferably a public or written, commitment to something your chances of influencing that person raise dramatically.
+Get someone to do, preferably a public or written, commitment to something.
+Your chances of influencing that person raise dramatically.
 Easier said if you can make someone say ‘yes’ to something it works wonders.
 An example.
 People who are conducting street interviews.
 If they would stop someone on the street, and first ask them ‘Do you consider yourself to be a helpful person?”.
-And if people say ‘yes,’ they then asked them, would you mind filling in this questionnaire for me?
+And if people said ‘yes,’ they would ask them, would you mind filling in this questionnaire for me?
 Compliance rates rose from 27% to 70%.
 People wanted to be consistent with their first answer.
 In other words, you can change attitudes towards something by using this principle of consistency.